WyattMarks/personal_site/pages/about.md

 <!header!>

 Hello!
-My name is Wyatt Marks, and I am currently a senior in Computer Engineering at Southern Illinois University Edwardsville.
+My name is Wyatt Marks, and I am currently getting my master's degree in Electrical and Computer Engineering at Southern Illinois University Edwardsville.
 I'm interested in firmware development, low level AI implementations, and lots more!
-Here's an overview of what I'm familiar with :toolbox:
+Here's an overview of what I'm familiar with

 ### My Stack